angular/components/src/cdk/testing/test-harnesses.md

 #### Creating a `HarnessEnvironemnt` implementation for the environment

+Test authors use `HarnessEnvironemnt` to create component harness instances for use in tests.

-`HarnessEnvironment` is an abstract class that needs to be extended to create a concrete subclass to be used with the new environment.
-This is the class that test authors will use to actually create component harness instances for use in their tests.
+`HarnessEnvironment` is an abstract class that must be extended to create a concrete subclass for the new environment.
+When supporting a new test environment, you must create a `HarnessEnvironment` subclass that add concrete implementations for all abstract members.

-The first step in creating a `HarnessEnvironment` implementation for a new testing environment is to extend `HarnessEnvironment` and fill in implementations for the abstract methods.
-The `HarnessEnvironment` is generic on the raw element type of the environment, `E`.
-When extending the class, it is recommended to fix this generic parameter to the correct type for the environment (e.g. `Element` for the `TestbedHarnessEnvironment`, `ElementFinder` for the `ProtractorHarnessEnvironment`).
+You will notice that `HarnessEnvironment` has a generic type parameter: `HarnessEnvironment<E>`.
+This parameter, `E`, represents the raw element type of the environment.
+For example, this parameter is `Element` for unit test environments.

 The following are the abstract methods that must be implemented:

 | Method | Description |
 | ------ | ----------- |